Herbal Healing Salve Recipe for Damaged Skin

 - Measure the beeswax in the smaller pan and float it inside the pan of boiling water.
 This evenly distributes the heat and is important since beeswax should never be melted over direct heat.

-- Stir in the essential oil (optional) and pour into tins or containers and allow to cool*.
+- Pour the balm into tins or containers* and allow to cool.
 It will take around four hours to come to room temperature.
 During this time, don't cover the containers as it can cause condensation on the inner part of the lid.
-Put lids on after the balms are completely cooled.
+Put lids on after the balms are completely cooled and firmed up.

 - You can use the salve immediately.
 As for shelf-life, it can be up to one year or the closest best-by date of the ingredients you used.
 Check for these on the back of all your bottles and remember that fresh oil is always best when cooking or making beauty products.